ccmitchellusa/mcp/src/cloud-automation/README.md

 ## 🗣️ Prompts

-The MCP Prompt feature is not currently implemented in the IBM Cloud MCP Servers, however, here are some prompts that you can use to get started using the tools:
+The MCP Prompt feature is not currently implemented in the IBM Cloud MCP Servers; however, here are some prompts that you can use to get started using the tools:

 ### System Prompts